Communication studies: In the United States

-Undergraduate curricula aim to prepare students to interrogate the nature of communication in society, and the development of communication as a specific field.
+Undergraduate curricula aim to prepare students to interrogate the nature of communication in society and the development of communication as a specific field.

-The National Communication Association (NCA) recognizes several distinct but often overlapping specializations within the broader communication discipline including: technology, critical-cultural, health, intercultural, interpersonal-small group, mass communication, organizational, political, rhetorical, and environmental communication.
+The National Communication Association (NCA) recognizes several distinct but often overlapping specializations within the broader communication discipline, including: technology, critical-cultural, health, intercultural, interpersonal-small group, mass communication, organizational, political, rhetorical, and environmental communication.
 Students take courses in these subject areas.
 Other programs and courses often integrated in communication programs include journalism, rhetoric, film criticism, theatre, public relations, political science (e.g., political campaign strategies, public speaking, effects of media on elections), as well as radio, television, computer-mediated communication, film production, and new media.

-Many colleges in the United States offer a variety of different majors within the realm of communication studies, consisting of programs of study in the areas mentioned above.
-Communication studies is often perceived by many in society as being primarily centered around the media arts, however, those that become communication studies graduates could move on to have careers in areas ranging from media arts to public advocacy to marketing to non-profit organizations and even more.
+Many colleges in the United States offer a variety of majors within communication studies, including programs of study in the areas mentioned above.
+Communication studies is often perceived by many in society as primarily centered on the media arts; however, graduates of communication studies can pursue careers in areas ranging from media arts to public advocacy, marketing, and non-profit organizations.